 The Estée Lauder Companies and I are both approaching the initiative with the deep-seated belief that our stories can reshape the world.
 Our goal is to help promote projects globally that advance literacy and writing as a form of social change.

-4. Favorite word in the English language.
+4. Favourite word in the English language.

 5. A word you never want to hear again.